KayserSoze42/ozone/README.md

     dd.mm.yyyy HH:MM (HH:MM) # 20.04.2020 16:20

-_If you are using dates in different formats, you can pass the custom format at the end using $, and separating evey item with a $_
+_If you are using dates in different formats, you can pass the custom format at the end using $, and separating every item with a $_

 _Available formats:_